 Enabling self-service in your organization

-With BMC Digital Workplace, users can solve problems themselves before filing an incident, opening an HR case, or talking to support staff.
-IT and other support staff can create knowledge articles, and create links to online (internal or external) product documentation, troubleshooting tips, tutorials, videos, and other resources.
+With BMC Digital Workplace, end users can solve problems themselves before filing an incident, opening an HR case, or talking to support staff.
+IT and other support staff can create knowledge articles, and create links to online product documentation (internal or external), troubleshooting tips, tutorials, videos, and other resources.
 Users can also import knowledge articles.

 End users can then access those resources through search (in the Superbox or from the Catalog tab) or from the profile of an asset or service.

-From either a mobile device or a web browser, users can easily perform self-service tasks, such as:
+From a mobile device or a web browser, end users can easily perform self-service tasks, such as:

 - Checking in to locations